check-spelling/zephyr/boards/riscv/icev_wireless/doc/index.rst

 The ICE-V Wireless is a combined ESP32C3 and iCE40 FPGA board.

-See the `ICE-V Wireless Github Project`_ for details.
+See the `ICE-V Wireless GitHub Project`_ for details.

 .. figure:: img/icev_wireless.jpg
    :align: center